Summary

 In the next activity, we will look at three different scenarios and discuss the values of different closure strategies in each of them.

-Use slide 6 to direct participants to find the Exit Strategies Collection on LEARN.
-Provide a few minutes for them to look at titles of each one before introducing the scenarios.
+Using slide 6, direct participants to find the Exit Strategies Collection in LEARN.
+Provide a few minutes for them to look at titles of each one before introducing the scenarios and then begin to introduce the scenarios.

 Follow this format for the next two scenarios on slides 8 and 9.
 Each scenario asks participants to think a little more deeply about the intention of the closure strategy and how to meet it.
 Scenario 2 asks them to find something that checks for understanding and leads students into the next day.
 Scenario 3 is looking for something that checks for understanding and has students relating their learning to their own experience or the broader world.